Oyster reef restoration: Ecosystem

-The first stage in an oyster’s life cycle is the free-swimming larval stage.
+The first stage in an oyster's life cycle is the free-swimming larval stage.
 After about three weeks, the larva attaches to a hard substrate—surface area to attach to—such as prop roots, dock pilings, natural rock, and other oysters becoming an oyster spat—oysters that have just settled to the bottom.
 A large number of oysters often join together, thus forming an oyster reef (also referred to as oyster bed, oyster mat).
 Once attached to a surface, oysters will stay there for the remainder of their lives.
 Oysters are classified to be a part of the Ostreacea family, in the bivalve class and part of the phylum Mollusca.
 Oysters are shellfish that are born individually but grow up to build reefs.
 Oysters are born drifting on tides and are free swimming with a vertical mobility, however their locomotion quickly changes when oyster reefs secrete a smell.
 Baby oysters swim above oyster beds and smell a chemical that is emitted throughout tides and is considered a signal for the oysters to get fixed in one place; sessile.
 Oyster reefs are formed when individual oysters overlap one another and attached itself to their own kind.

 Oyster beds provide a number of ecological, economical and recreational benefits to the environment.
 Oyster beds provide numerous benefits to the ocean life, like supplying habitats for other marine species.
 Foraged fish, shrimps, crabs, invertebrates and over 300 species live predominantly within oyster beds.
 Not only do oyster reefs provide a safe nursery to valuable species but they also improved the oceans water quality substantially through a process called filter feeding.
 Oyster reefs collect their food source by intaking water through their gills and collecting the nutrients and contaminants from the ocean water, while pumping out the cleaned water from their gills back into the ocean.
 Oyster reefs have the ability to filter out 50 gallons of water per day.
 The process of filter feeding helps restore the oceans overall health, while also collecting debris for other species to fuel on.
-Additionally oyster beds provide cohabitation for muscles, barnacles, sea anemones and more.
+Additionally oyster beds provide cohabitation for mussels, barnacles, sea anemones and more.
 It has become a huge concern that the population of oyster reefs have been decreasing at a rapid rate.
 Many species are losing their habitat, animals are undergoing a decrease in food consumption and the ocean is experiencing less filtration.